taylortn/Azure-Kubernetes-Bootcamp/00-Azure-Fundamentals-AZ900/README.md

 ## Steps Performed
 1. Created Resource Group (rg-azure-lab01) in East US region
       - A Resource Group is a logical container in Azure used to organize and manage related resources like VMs, storage, and networking.
 It allows you to manage lifecycle, permissions, and cost as a unit.
-2. Deployed Storage Account
+2. Created Storage Account (khameleonstorage01) with Standard performance and LRS redundancy
+      - A Storage Account in Azure is a scalable and secure service that stores data such as blobs, files, queues, and tables.
+It provides a globally accessible namespace for cloud data.
-3. Created Virtual Machine
+4. Created Virtual Machine

 ---